ink19mag/staff-wiki/src/content/docs/editorial/room19-podcast.md

 - _The Living Room_ captures live events with jazzy banter from our _Ink 19_ host.
 - _Ink 19 Magazine_’s _Reading Room_ is a celebration of books and the people who write good ones.
 - The _Dining Room_ is an _Ink 19 Magazine_ podcast about food and drink that will leave you with serious cravings.
-- _Ink 19_'s _Screening Room_ is an expos&eacute; of one of the the films, TV shows, or video games we're looking at now.
+- _Ink 19_'s _Screening Room_ is an expos&eacute; of one of the films, TV shows, or video games we're looking at now.

 &nbsp;